 The name of this lodge of the Order of the Arrow shall be Madockawanda Lodge #271 W.W.W.

-- The purpose of this lodge shall be in accordance with the statements of the purpose set forth in the Order of the Arrow handbook and in the Orientation booklet.
+The purpose of this lodge shall be in accordance with the statements of the purpose set forth in the Order of the Arrow handbook and in the Orientation booklet.

-- This lodge will be affiliated with the Pine Tree Council-BSA, and shall be under the
+This lodge will be affiliated with the Pine Tree Council-BSA, and shall be under the

-- This lodge shall be divided into as many chapters as there are executive operating districts of the Pine Tree Council and the chapter shall take the name of their respective district.
+This lodge shall be divided into as many chapters as there are executive operating districts of the Pine Tree Council and the chapter shall take the name of their respective district.

-- The totem of this lodge shall be the snapping turtle.
+The totem of this lodge shall be the snapping turtle.
 The call of this lodge shall be one clap followed by two claps, in imitation of that totem.

-- The standard set of colors for the lodge neckerchief shall be red and white.
+The standard set of colors for the lodge neckerchief shall be red and white.

-- The possession of the lodge pocket flap is restricted to members of the lodge.
+The possession of the lodge pocket flap is restricted to members of the lodge.
 There shall be a separate flap with a different design, which may be traded.

-- The official lodge pocket flap shall be worn only on the right pocket flap of the official Scout or Explorer uniform.
+The official lodge pocket flap shall be worn only on the right pocket flap of the official Scout or Explorer uniform.

-- Any lodge National Conference trading patch shall be worn only by the delegates attending.
+Any lodge National Conference trading patch shall be worn only by the delegates attending.

-- Current BSA registration in the Pine Tree Council shall be a prerequisite for membership in this lodge.
+Current BSA registration in the Pine Tree Council shall be a prerequisite for membership in this lodge.

 REQUIREMENTS AND PROCEDURES FOR ELECTION TO MEMBERSHIP

-- The requirements and procedures for election to membership shall be as stated in the official Order of the Arrow handbook.
+The requirements and procedures for election to membership shall be as stated in the official Order of the Arrow handbook.

-- Procedures for the administration of unit elections:
+Procedures for the administration of unit elections:

-- Conduct of elections
+Conduct of elections

-- Elections will be held between January 1 and April 15 of each year.
+Elections will be held between January 1 and April 15 of each year.
 Exceptions to this can be made by chapter advisers only, in consultation with the lodge adviser.
 Adult nominations have to accompany the election result for their respective troop.

-- Candidate letters, written by the lodge chief to include time and place for the ordeal, equipment needed and other necessary information will be sent to the candidate by first class mail in advance of the first ordeal weekend.
+Candidate letters, written by the lodge chief to include time and place for the ordeal, equipment needed and other necessary information will be sent to the candidate by first class mail in advance of the first ordeal weekend.

-- Preparation for elections
+Preparation for elections

-- An executive meeting to instruct chapter officers and members of duties and responsibilities in conducting elections will be held at the appropriate time, usually at the lodge leadership development weekend.
+An executive meeting to instruct chapter officers and members of duties and responsibilities in conducting elections will be held at the appropriate time, usually at the lodge leadership development weekend.

-- Before February 1 a letter will be sent to all unit leaders by the lodge chief explaining the principles and purpose of the Order, and instructing them as to the election procedures.
+Before January 1 a letter will be sent to all unit leaders by the lodge chief explaining the principles and purpose of the Order, and instructing them as to the election procedures.

-- There may be elected by the lodge executive committee up to eight adults per year from council members at large.
+There may be elected by the lodge executive committee up to eight adults per year from council members at large.
 Chartered Organization Representatives are to be placed in the unit quotas.

-- Any Order of the Arrow member transferring in from another lodge currently registered in his former lodge will transfer in at no charge.
+Any Order of the Arrow member transferring in from another lodge currently registered in his former lodge will transfer in at no charge.
 Transferring Arrowmen will be allowed to purchase one restricted lodge flap patch.

 OFFICERS AND ADVISERS

-- The officers of this lodge shall be: Lodge Chief, Lodge Vice-Chief, Lodge Secretary, and Lodge Treasurer.
+The officers of this lodge shall be: Lodge Chief, Lodge Vice-Chief, Lodge Secretary, and Lodge Treasurer.
 These officers must be under 21 years of age throughout their entire term of office.

-- In the event that any lodge officer becomes incapable of service, or fails to fulfill his duties, a replacement may be appointed by the remaining lodge officers in consultation with the lodge adviser.
+In the event that any lodge officer becomes incapable of service, or fails to fulfill his duties, a replacement may be appointed by the remaining lodge officers in consultation with the lodge adviser.
 Removal from office shall be by vote of the active executive board members upon recommendation of the lodge adviser.

-- In the event that any chapter officer becomes incapable of service, or fails to fulfill his duties, a replacement may be appointed by the remaining chapter officers in consultation with the chapter adviser.
+In the event that any chapter officer becomes incapable of service, or fails to fulfill his duties, a replacement may be appointed by the remaining chapter officers in consultation with the chapter adviser.
 Removal from office shall be by vote of the active chapter members upon recommendation of the chapter adviser.

-- The officers of each chapter shall be: Chapter Chief and such other officers as the chapter may deem necessary for the carrying out of their activities.
+The officers of each chapter shall be: Chapter Chief and such other officers as the chapter may deem necessary for the carrying out of their activities.

 The lodge officers shall be elected at the Annual Meeting in the fall with the new terms of office to begin January 1 immediately following, and lasting one year from that date.
 If any outgoing officer so wishes he may choose to step down at the time of election of his successor with that successor assuming the duties of his office immediately.

-- The chapter officers shall be elected at a time which is practical for that chapter.
+The chapter officers shall be elected at a time which is practical for that chapter.
 Their term of office shall begin immediately following and lasting one year from that date.
 If any outgoing officer so wishes he may choose to step down at the time of election of his successor with that successor assuming the duties of his office immediately.

-- The lodge and chapter advisers shall be appointed by the Scout Executive or his designee.
+The lodge and chapter advisers shall be appointed by the Scout Executive or his designee.
 Committee advisers shall be appointed by the lodge staff adviser and lodge adviser.

-- No member of this lodge shall hold more than one elected office in the lodge.
+No member of this lodge shall hold more than one elected office in the lodge.
 Any member holding office at the lodge level shall not hold any elected chapter office.

-- The executive committee of the lodge shall consist of all duly elected lodge officers, chapter chiefs, all duly appointed lodge committee chairmen and advisers, all duly appointed lodge and chapter advisers, the immediate past lodge chief, and the Scout Executive or his representative.
+The executive committee of the lodge shall consist of all duly elected lodge officers, chapter chiefs, all duly appointed lodge committee chairmen and advisers, all duly appointed lodge and chapter advisers, the immediate past lodge chief, and the Scout Executive or his representative.
 All business conducted at these meetings will be final with regards to Section X of these rules.
 A quorum of this committee shall consist of:

-- At least four (4) members under the age of 21
+At least four (4) members under the age of 21

-- At least one (1) lodge officer
+At least one (1) lodge officer

-- At least two (2) advisors be present
+At least two (2) advisers be present

-- Arrangements shall be made by the Lodge Chief or Lodge Executive Committee for a training session for all newly elected lodge and chapter officers.
+Arrangements shall be made by the Lodge Chief or Lodge Executive Committee for a training session for all newly elected lodge and chapter officers.

-- The Lodge Chief may at any time appoint such special committees as are necessary for the execution of the Lodge’s affairs.
+The Lodge Chief may at any time appoint such special committees as are necessary for the execution of the Lodge’s affairs.

-- The Chapter Chief may at any time appoint such special committees as are necessary for the execution of the Chapter’s affairs.
+The Chapter Chief may at any time appoint such special committees as are necessary for the execution of the Chapter’s affairs.